-William I. Campbell Director
+William I. Campbell

-William I. Campbell has been a director at KEYW since July 16, 2009.
+William I. Campbell has been a director at KeyW since July 16, 2009.
 Since 2003, he has served as a Senior Bank Executive for JP Morgan Chase & Co. where he was previously Chairman of Chase Card Services, the nation's second largest credit card organization.
 Prior to that, Mr. Campbell was Chairman of Bank One Card Services, which was merged into JP Morgan Chase & Co. in July 2004.
 With an extensive consumer products and financial services management background, Mr. Campbell also serves as President of Sanoch Management, a consulting and investment firm for financial companies, start-ups, and venture capital firms.
 Before forming Sanoch Management and joining Bank One/JPMorgan Chase, Mr. Campbell oversaw Citigroup's Global Consumer Business, including global branch banking and credit cards.
 He became Chief Executive Officer of Global Citibank in 1996 and Chief Executive Officer of Global Consumer Business a year later.
 Prior to joining Citicorp in 1995, Mr. Campbell spent 28 years at Philip Morris, including five years as Chief Executive Officer of Philip Morris USA.
 He began his career in Canada in brand management in 1967 and eventually served as President of the Asian region for Philip Morris, EVP of Marketing and Sales for Philip Morris USA, and EVP of Strategic Planning for Philip Morris Companies.
 He currently serves as a director to the following privately held companies: BTI Systems, Arcot, Focus Financial, and First Beverage.
 Mr. Campbell earned a Bachelor's degree in Economics from the University of Alberta in 1965 and a Master's degree in Business Administration from the University of Western Ontario in 1967.

 Mr. Campbell's business experiences in a diverse group of major public companies, including service as the CEO of Philip Morris USA and in numerous executive positions in the financial services industry, gives our board a perspective on national and global economic developments and valued experience in the operations of large organizations.

 Kenneth A. Minihan (Lt.
-General (Ret) USAF) has been a director at KEYW since August 22, 2008.
+General (Ret) USAF) has been a director at KeyW since August 22, 2008.
 Lt.
 General Minihan is a Managing Director of Paladin Capital Group and is focused on the development and implementation of new investment opportunities for Paladin's Homeland Security Fund.
 Prior to joining Paladin, Lt.
 General Minihan was the 14th Director of the National Security Agency (NSA)/Central Security Service.
 While at the NSA, he was instrumental in the definition and implementation of the National Information Assurance Program.
 During his military service, Lt.
 General Minihan developed extensive experience in making new technologies operational and implementing leading edge services and products in a competitive environment where lives were often at risk.
 During the last twenty years of the Cold War and the transition to the Information Age, he was instrumental in the definition and selection of technology solutions to solve many difficult national security information needs.
 Throughout that time, Lt.
 General Minihan helped set the performance standards for information enterprise operations.
 Lt.
 General Minihan was the most recent Chairman and President of the Security Affairs Support Association (now known as INSA), which focuses on shared government and industry national intelligence and technology challenges.
 He also is a member of the Air Force Association, the National Military Intelligence Association and other national organizations.
 He has substantial experience in capital raising, enterprise operations, business development and business readiness assurance.
 He devotes considerable attention to and consults on national security affairs.
 Lt.
 General Minihan has a Bachelor of Arts degree from Florida State University, a Master of Arts degree from the Naval Postgraduate School, and has completed executive development programs at the University of Illinois and Harvard University.
 Among his awards and decorations are the National Security Medal, the Defense Distinguished Service Medal, the Bronze Star, the National Intelligence Distinguished Service Medal, and the Legion of Merit.
 He serves as a Director on the following Boards : BAE Systems Inc. since 2001, Verint Systems Inc. since 2002, Lucent Government Solutions since 2006, Lexis Nexis Special Services since 2009, American Government Solutions since 2009 and CGI Federal (pending).

 Lt.
 General Minihan's depth of knowledge from his military service and as a director of the NSA brings valuable expertise to our board.
 Further, his business experience with Paladin Capital Group brings industry expertise to our board that is compounded by his public sector service.

-Arthur L. Money has been a director at KEYW since August 22, 2008.
+Arthur L. Money has been a director at KeyW since August 22, 2008.
 Previously, he served as a Director of Essex Corporation from January 2003 to January 2007.
 He is currently President of ALM Consulting specializing in command, control, and communications, intelligence, signal processing, and information processing.
 Mr. Money served as the Assistant Secretary of Defense for Command, Control, Communication and Intelligence (C3I) from October 1999 to April 2001.
 Prior to his Senate confirmation in that role, he was the Senior Civilian Official, Office of the Assistant Secretary of Defense for C3I from February 1998.
 Mr. Money also served as the Chief Information Officer for the Department of Defense from 1998 to 2001.
 From 1996 to 1998, he served as Assistant Secretary of the Air Force for Research, Development and Acquisition, and as CIO for the Air Force.
 He has received distinguished public service awards from the U.S. Department of Defense (Bronze Palm), the U.S. Air Force, and the U.S. Navy.
 Prior to his government service, Mr. Money held senior management positions (including President from 1989 to 1995) with ESL Inc., a subsidiary of TRW, and the TRW Avionics and Surveillance Group.
 Mr. Money serves on numerous United States Government panels, boards and commissions.
 He currently serves on the board of Terremark Worldwide, Inc. In addition, he has served on many U.S. company boards, advisory boards and advisory groups.
 Mr. Money has been a member of the board of directors of the following public companies:

 Silicon Graphics, Inc. (ended May 2006); SafeNet (ended April 2007), CACI International, Inc. (ended June 2006), Intelli-Check, Inc. (ended October 2009), Intevac, Inc. (ended May 2007), and Federal Services Acquisition Corporation and SteelCloud, Inc (both ended May 2006).
 Mr. Money received a Bachelor of Science degree in Mechanical Engineering from San Jose State University in 1965, a Master of Science degree in Mechanical Engineering from University of Santa Clara in 1970 and attended the Harvard Executive Security Program in 1985 and the Program for Senior Executives at the Massachusetts Institute of Technology in 1988.